MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-office.md

 To start the process, select **Run** on the Account engagement configuration page.
 Additionally, you can let the system run the enrichment automatically as part of a scheduled refresh.

-Depending on the size of your customer data, it may take several hours for an enrichment run to complete.
+Depending on the size of your Office data, it may take several hours for an enrichment run to complete.

 > [!TIP]
 > There are [six types of status](system.md#status-types) for tasks/processes.
 Additionally, most processes [depend on other downstream processes](system.md#refresh-policies).
 You can select the status of a process to see details on the progress of the entire job.
 After selecting **See details** for one of the job's tasks, you'll find additional information: processing time, the last processing date, and all errors and warnings associated with the task.